Why an LLM alone is not enough

-LLMs (GPT-5.2, Claude Sonnet 5, Gemini 3 Pro) possess vast knowledge - but they have two fundamental limitations:
+Modern LLMs (GPT-5.2, Claude Sonnet 5, Gemini 3 Pro) carry vast general knowledge, but they have two structural limits that block enterprise deployment.

-- Knowledge cutoff: The model only “knows” up to its training data.
-Anything that happened after that is invisible.
+- Knowledge cutoff.
+The model only knows what was in its training data.
+Anything that happened after the cutoff is invisible.

-- Hallucination: When it doesn’t know the answer, it often makes one up - confidently and convincingly, but falsely.
+- Hallucination.
+When the model does not know the answer, it often invents one — confidently and convincingly, but wrong.

-RAG (Retrieval Augmented Generation) solves exactly this problem: instead of the LLM answering from its “head,” it first retrieves relevant documents, then generates a response based on them.
-It doesn’t invent - it cites.
+RAG (Retrieval Augmented Generation) fixes this directly: instead of answering from memory, the model first retrieves relevant documents from your own knowledge base, then generates an answer grounded in those sources.
+It does not invent — it cites.

-A RAG system consists of two main phases: indexing (one-time) and querying (on every question).
+A RAG system has two phases: indexing (one-time per document) and querying (every time a user asks a question).

-Documents → Chunking → Embedding → Vector Database
+The flow: Documents → Chunking → Embedding → Vector database.

-The first step: gather the documents that form the foundation of your knowledge base.
-These can be:
+First, gather the documents that form the knowledge base.
+Common sources:

 - Web pages (help center, FAQ)